sudocrystal/scc-compsci/141/day-by-day/day05.md

    // This method shows how to write if-statements in Java public static void learningIfStatements() {
    }

-   // prompts for your percentage grade in the following categories:
+   // prompts for total points earned in the following categories:
-   // Individual Homework (30%)
-   // Learning Practice (20%)
+   // Learning Practice
-   // Midterm (20%)
+   // Long Homeworks
-   // Final (30%)
+   // Exams
-   // returns the calculated final percentage for the class
+   // returns all points added together and divided by 100
    //TODO: PERCENTAGE GRADE METHOD

    // takes a percentage grade as a parameter